-Not too long ago, my team and I were in the middle of launching a brand-new marketing initiative … and to put it lightly, things weren’t going as planned.
+Not too long ago, we were in the middle of launching a brand-new marketing initiative … and to put it lightly, things weren’t going as planned.
 As the frustrations and roadblocks kept adding up, we looked at each other and wondered, “What’s going on here?
 And how can we fix it?”

 It took some sleuthing, but we finally put our finger on the issue — and it wasn’t our team’s fault at all.
 It was our process that needed fixing.